 3.5 Efficacy of Propolis on Gastrointestinal Parasites in Broiler Chickens

-he results presented in Table 6 demonstrate the overall efficacy of propolis supplementation in reducing gastrointestinal parasite infections in broiler chickens.
+The results presented in Table 6 demonstrate the overall efficacy of propolis supplementation in reducing gastrointestinal parasite infections in broiler chickens.
 The study recorded significant reductions of 84.95% and 80.27% in parasite abundance during the first and second treatment periods, respectively.
 These results suggest that propolis possesses strong antiparasitic activity and may serve as a natural alternative to synthetic anthelmintic drugs.
 The antiparasitic effects of propolis are largely attributed to its bioactive compounds, including flavonoids, phenolic acids, and aromatic compounds.
 These compounds exhibit antimicrobial, antiparasitic, and immunostimulatory properties (Bankova et al., 2014).
 Furthermore, propolis has been reported to enhance immune function in poultry by stimulating antibody production and improving intestinal health.
 Zafarnejad et al. (2017) reported that propolis supplementation improved immune response and growth performance in broiler chickens.
 The ability of propolis to enhance immunity may contribute to the reduction of parasite infections observed in this study.
 According to Attia et al. (2014), propolis improves gut health, strengthens intestinal barriers, and increases resistance against pathogens and parasites.

 Table 6: Efficacy of propolis on gastrointestinal parasites in broiler chickens